 Anne-Marie has been passionate about sustainability and ecologically responsible ways of living for a long time.
 Originally from Cumbria, she lived in both the United States and Switzerland before returning to the UK.
 Some of her time abroad included a summer spent WWOOFing in France, where she gained a deeper awareness of how our food systems and modern lifestyles impact the environment.

 Three years spent living in the foodie city of Portland, Oregon introduced her to plastic-free shopping, as well as a host of recipes using whole foods.
 Since settling in Kendal she has been fortunate enough to plant roots in an allotment, where she enjoys attempting to grow her own food according to the seasons.
 All of these experiences have led Anne-Marie to become more involved in environmental causes and the zero-waste movement.
-She is therefore very grateful to have the opportunity to be part of the Another Weigh team
+She is also currently studying and MSc in Sustainability and Behaviour Change at the Centre for Alternative Technology.

 The idea for a plastic-free shop in Penrith was originally the subject of a crowdfunding campaign.
 Thank you to all who contributed to help our project happen.